Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 There's no cheat in the battle space, right?

-Gamesmanship, in some sense, is a shortcut.
+Gamesmanship is, in some sense, is a shortcut, and shortcuts never really are.

 When you run out the long game on a shortcut, a lot of times you find out it wasn't as short.

-It cost you something else.
+It costs you something else.

-You have to hold the trophy with an element of compromise, too.
+And I think sportsmanship is just if you compromise on the way there, you have to hold the trophy with an element of compromise, too.

-And I don't want to half -hold anything.
+And I don't want to half-hold anything.

 CIC trophy this weekend.